acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/select/data-binding.md

 The `data` option receives an array of strings or an array of objects containing a `text`, a `value` and optionally a `group` property.

 The text must be a string, which will show up on the wheels.
-The value can be any kind of object (string, number, object, etc...), that will be the selected value when selecting it on the select.
+The value can be any kind of object (string, number, object, etc.), that will be the selected value when selecting it on the select.

 The group property must be a string, that is used to group together a number of options.
 The options that have the same string specified by the group property will be grouped together.
 When groups are specified in the data, a header will be shown at the top of each group with the text specified in the group property.
 Additionally, when using the [`showGroupWheel`](./api#opt-showGroupWheel) option, an additional wheel will be shown, with the groups to help navigation.
 More on that in the [Grouping section](#grouping) below.